-Choosing the better wine between Syrah vs. Petite Sirah is influenced by individual preferences.
+Choosing the better wine between Syrah and Petite Sirah is influenced by individual preferences.

 There is no single answer that will directly apply to all wine drinkers since the better wine for me could not be the same for you, and that is perfectly fine.
 The better wine of the two is the one that is well-suited for your preferences and needs.

-So, take a sip of each wine, get its overall vibe without sweating on the details.
-Lastly, try striking a match with your favorite dish; that is how you decide which wine is better for you.
+Take a sip of each wine and get its overall vibe without sweating on the details.
+Try striking a match with your favorite dish -- that is how you decide which wine is better for you.